AviadHayumi/MySummaries/docker-tutorial.md

 container have 2 things that unique :

 - container id - id that generated when container created.

-- container name - we can specify it , if we don't docker have large vocabulary and he will generate name.
+- container name - we can specify it , if we don't docker specify what will happen is that the container will gets default name.

+  docker has  large vocabulary and he will generate name.

 you can notice that container named ```mongo2``` has container id of ```b6a16b7bc340```